Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Sometimes, as a player, you get pissed.
 I mean really.

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
-But it's fucking **CENSORED**.
+But it's **censored**.
 The issue is that I could deal with that in my life until I heard the existence of a red blood hack.
 That’s a pretty good idea, I thought to myself.
 Let’s download the ROM (sorry, the patch, I own the original of course) and have fun!

 My fun hit a wall rapidely.
 The blood hack was not released in the public domain.
 SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time and effort (honestly, more than expected initially) to cook a public version.
 Basically I began thinking doing the hack seriously in June 2026 and was able to release the first version in July 2026.